An earthquake shakes central New Jersey, 45 miles west of New York City - ExBulletin

 At approximately 12:30 p.m., the New Jersey Office of Emergency Management said in a statement that there were no reports of “damage to structures, roads or infrastructure.”

-U.S. Geological Survey officials said nearly 42 million people in the region felt the quake for several seconds before 10:30 a.m. on April 5 — an unfamiliar sensation for New Yorkers.
-Gov. Hochul called it “a very worrying day,” he said. . the least.”
+US Geological Survey officials said nearly 42 million people in the area felt the ground shaking for several seconds before 10:30 a.m. on April 5 — an unfamiliar sensation for New Yorkers.
+New York Gov. Kathy Hochul called it “a very disturbing day, so to speak.”
+Expression. the least.”

 Residents felt dozens of aftershocks in the days following the quake, the third worst earthquake to hit the region in 240 years.